English

 Promotion of Tennis as a Lifelong Sport

-JTA considers wider participation in tennis by children under age 10 to be key to the further development of tennis in Japan.
-Toward that goal, JTA has been promoting the TENNIS PLAY&STAY program, a campaign initiated by ITF for children of that age group.
+JTA considers wider participation in tennis among children under age 10 to be key to the further development of tennis in Japan.
+Working toward that goal, JTA has been promoting the TENNIS PLAY&STAY program, a campaign initiated by ITF for children of that age group.
 Additionally, JTA has been working on the Japan Junior High School Physical Culture Association so that tennis will become part of their official sports events.
 These efforts should help improve the environment for junior high school tennis activities.
-JTA also participates in Tennis Day, a nationwide event for the promotion of tennis that is held annually on September 23, in collaboration with other tennis-related organizations.
+The JTA also participates in Tennis Day, a nationwide event for the promotion of tennis that is held annually on September 23, in collaboration with other tennis-related organizations.

 Other JTA priorities are to extend the online Japan Player Identification Number (JPIN) system for registration and ranking to junior players, to provide information on licensed tennis instructors and tennis schools and clubs which participate in the TENNIS PLAY&STAY program, and to promote the spirit of fair play in tennis tournaments at all levels.